amk1m/IntroProgramming/README.md

 # Programming in C++ #

+## Graph BFS
-Graph BFS: This program takes IMDB data and allows the user to find what movies a given actor is in, find what actors were in a given movie, and show how 2 actors are connected to each other through movies they have been in by performing a BFS.
+This program takes IMDB data and allows the user to find what movies a given actor is in, find what actors were in a given movie, and show how 2 actors are connected to each other through movies they have been in by performing a BFS.

+## Minimax TicTacToe
-Minimax TicTacToe: In this program, the user plays against the computer in a TicTacToe game where the computer avoids losing to the user by implementing the Minimax algorithm.
+In this program, the user plays against the computer in a TicTacToe game where the computer avoids losing to the user by implementing the Minimax algorithm.

 Poker Hands: This program generates 5 cards and outputs what type of poker hand it is.
 This program creates and implements a new vector class.